Snaipe/Criterion/doc/setup.rst

 To compile the static library and its dependencies, GCC 4.9+ is needed.

-To use the static library, GCC or Clang are needed.
+To use the static library, any GNU-C compatible compiler will suffice (GCC, Clang/LLVM, ICC, MinGW-GCC, ...).

 Installation
 ------------